SWEDEN-DUCK/Spike_game/README.md

 The foundation of the game was created by ultramegabombasticfuze, but I have fixed bugs and other issues.

  All the pictures and files you need can be found further down.
-I hope everyone likes the new version I have made, and if you do please show me some respect by hitting the thumbs up so that more people can find this project. =)
+I hope everyone likes the new version I have made, and if you do please show me some respect by giving me a star so that more people can find this project. =)

  In the STL file, I have two of each part.
 One with holes and one without, so in case you want to fix your own without it already having holes, there is one without holes.